Enter Power Density and Joules to Get Your Treatment Time in Seconds

 Get the Treatment Goal Target Wavelength

 Each ailment responds to a specific wavelength and a specific amount of energy.
-Read this wavelength instruction and the energy instruction in the next section below before proceeding.
+Read this wavelength instruction and the energy instruction below before proceeding.

 The studies test different wavelengths and energies, so you’re going to have to take an educated guess.
 For example, the arthritis studies were successful with wavelengths mostly in the 800-950 nm range.
 Therefore you want a light that emits a wavelength in this range.